carun/carun.github.io/content/blog/2026-04-07-new-dynamical-model-of-reality.md

 * unpleasant states are seen as unavoidable
 * identity is seen as constructed

 This breaks the validity of the objective itself.

-So instead of improving the optimizer, something deeper happens:

-> the optimization objective is dropped
+So instead of improving the optimizer, something might be happening deeper: the optimization objective is dropped.

 In system terms: